Skarlso/blogsource/content/blog/2018-03-15-kubernetes-distributed-application.md

           type: Directory
 ~~~

-We also have to set the `known_people` folder config setting for face recognition.
+We also need to set the `known_people` folder config setting for the face recognition service.
 This is done via an environment property:

 ~~~yaml
         env: